darachm/fitseq/README.md

 This utility does both by iterating between optimizations of per-lineage fitness given the average, and calculating the new average fitness.

+The core concept and architecture is written by FangFei Li (@FangFei05).
+This fork is just tweaking the interface and metrics for my personal use, but if anyone else wants to use it I can offer limited help.

 On a recent datasets of five timepoints for ~3.5 million lineages, `fitseq` was finished within 4.5 hours (wall), using 20 cores and 4GB of RAM.

 If you use this software, please reference: [F. Li, et al. Unbiased Fitness Estimation of Pooled Barcode or Amplicon Sequencing Studies.
 Cell Systems, 7: 521-525 (2018)](https://doi.org/10.1016/j.cels.2018.09.004)

 # Installation